 No, most insurance plans will not cover at-home heavy metal tests.

 All of the above tests involve the same basic steps: first, you order your test, then collect a sample, next return your sample to the company, and finally wait for your results.
 The main difference is the type of sample the tests will require — either blood, hair, or urine.

 Medicare will not cover most at-home heavy metal tests.

 Most heavy metal test kits are priced between $50 to $100, with the exception of ZRT Laboratory’s slightly more expensive test ($159.99).

 While all of the tests listed above will give you accurate and easy to follow results, depending on what you’re looking for, some of these tests may be better suited to your needs than others.
-Because even though all the tests check for heavy metals, they’re not all looking for the same data.
+Even though all these tests check for heavy metals, they’re not all looking for the same data.